Whether you’re into culture, food or nature, there’s no shortage of awesome things to do in Trang, Thailand!

 Another one of Trang’s awesome little parks that is worth stopping by is the Governor’s Park, actually called Phraya Ratsadanu Pradit Mahisorn Phakdi Monument.

-There’s a bunch of kitschy art sculptures scattered around the park, and a large memorial fountain in the centre.
+There are a bunch of kitschy art sculptures scattered around the park, and a large memorial fountain in the centre.

 It’s located about 1km east from the dugong roundabout on the main road.